-5.9.1 White River Field Office Oil and Gas Development and Production

-In 2022, there were 47 federal spuds, which is just under 8% of the CARMMS high scenario and much less than the low scenario (Table 39).
-Since tracking began in 2016, there have been about 25 spuds per year on average, which is approximately one-third of the low scenario and only 4% of the high scenario.
-Active well counts are also much less than either the high or low scenario.
+5.9.1 White River Field Office Oil and Gas Development and Production well counts are also much less than either the high or low scenario.
 Total federal oil production in the WRFO has been slightly higher than the low scenario (Figure 27) while federal gas production has consistently been less than the low scenario (Figure 28).
 Federal development in the WRFO has been exceptionally low over the monitoring period, such that field office emissions are tracking well below the low CARMMS scenario levels.